gplcart/ga_report/README.md

 You can extend this list by writing your own handler using hook `module.ga.report.handlers`.

-All reports are displayed in plain tables, but you can install an [Chart module](https://github.com/gplcart/chart) to turn them into nice charts
+All reports are displayed in plain tables, but you can install the [Chart module](https://github.com/gplcart/chart) to turn them into nice charts